harshvaish/Pielleai/README.md

 - static params on dynamic param routes?
 - send email when pre-confirm or confirm
 - crone job to make the events and availabilities expired
-- add active status on navbar tiles
-- change all the db checks with count where needed
-- login check if user is disabled and redirect to correct path (resend email verify?)
-- move role check on pages after the profile check?
 - get stuff to fill edit and create forms client side and not in the page server side -> create endpoints
 - search input (first 5 suggestions based on venues or artits numbers then on seach)
 - create and edit dialog close only with buttons
 - refactor server action with getSession (and role check)
 - refactor avatar upload input
 - refactor email in params on reset pwd, use local storage instead

-- fix ale problems on slack and linear
-- refactor all above and code